edge-computing-upr/web/tutorials/jupyter_from_lambda.md

 Troubleshooting:
 - Port Usage:
-    If there are other person using that port (e.g. 8080) the step on option 2 will fail.
+    If there are other person using that port (e.g. 8080) the step 2 will fail.
 You need to select another port.
 If this happens, the new port must be used on step 4.